-Art. no. 100 from TUIR provides the IRES deductibility of the donations made to legal entities that pursue exclusively education, recreation, social and health care, worship, and scientific research as well as contributions and donations for a total amount not higher than 2% of the declared corporate income.
+Art. no. 100 of Decree no. 917/1986 provides a deduction from corporate tax of the donations made to legal entities that pursue exclusively education, recreation, social and health care, worship, and scientific research as well as contributions and donations for a total amount not higher than 2% of the declared corporate income.